johan0A/zig-linear-algebra/README.md

-bzig-blas: bad zig basic linear algebra library
+zig-linear-algebra: a basic linear algebra library for zig
 ================================================

 This package is a simple linear algebra library writen entirely in Zig.